College Disha

 • CBSE Board encourages analytical and Reasoning abilities in students.

-• The paper pattern is changing for class 10th and 12th to encourage further analysis and Reasoning skills and to stop the Rote/Ratta learning completely.
+• The paper pattern is changing for classes 10th and 12th to encourage further analytical and Reasoning skills and to stop the Rote/Ratta learning completely.

 UP Board